A school of fish in the ocean

 The type of fishing gear used greatly impacts the sustainability of the world’s fisheries.
 Since different fish species inhabit various areas of the water column, the fishing gear used should be well-designed for each target species.

-As a result, it is recommendable to use the appropriate fishing gear.
+As a result, it is recommended that the appropriate fishing gear be used.
 This means using gear types that target a specific species, size, or age of fish while reducing the bycatch of unwanted fish.

 Restricting Fishing in Certain Areas